OttoHagg/brightspot-server-install/README.md

 # brightspot-server-install

 This is an [Ant](http://ant.apache.org) build script that automates the steps of the [Advanced Installation](http://docs.brightspot.com/cms/developers-guide/installation/advanced.html) of Brightspot.
-Brightspot requires a specific configuration of Tomcat; see [brightspot-server](https://github.com/OttoHagg/brightspot-server) for details.
+Brightspot requires a specific configuration of Tomcat; see the [brightspot-server](https://github.com/OttoHagg/brightspot-server) repository for the build configuration.

 ## Features
 * Interactive - zero configuration.
 The script asks you what to name your database and server directory.